Wellington School, Ayr: Pupils’ outcomes & destinations

 At Higher grade examinations in 2014, Senior 5 pupils achieved a pass rate of 92.6% - the A Grade pass rate of 49.3%.
 The Senior 6 Advanced Higher results, with 96.4% achieving grades A to C, placed the school 2nd in Scotland, taking only A to B grades this placed them 7th in the 'Top 30 Scottish Schools doing Advanced Highers for 2014'.

 In total 97% of sixth form leavers go on to a degree course, some after a gap year.
 9% take courses in medicine, dentistry etc., 28% in science and engineering, 23% in humanities and social sciences, 11% in law, 28% in management and accountancy.

 Co-curricular activities

 The school has a wide range of clubs and other activities and was awarded the British Council’s Full International School Award during 2011.
 Some 75% of pupils learn a musical instrument while the main team sports are hockey for girls and rugby for boys.
 Participation in the John Muir Award, the Duke of Edinburgh’s Award and foreign trips and exchanges is encouraged.
+The school's debate team established the annual Ayrshire Debating Cup in 2023 - currently the only nationwide school-run debating competition for all senior year groups in Scotland.